vacu9708/Study-records/Development methodology/Simultaneous processing/readme.md

 ~~~

 # Parallel programming
-Parallel programming refers to breaking a task into subtasks and processing them **actually** at the same time on separate CPU processors.<br>
+Parallel programming refers to executing multiple tasks **actually** at the same time on separate CPU processors.<br>
-### Parallel programming requires:
-- Dividing the task into subtasks well
-- Synchronization mechanisms to prevent race conditions.
+The example below breaks a task into subtasks and processes them simultaneously on separate CPU processors.<br>
-- Inter-process communication because processes are designed not to commumicate by default.
+Parallel programming requires inter-process communication because processes are designed to not commumicate with each other by default.

 In python, **if __name__ == '__main__'** allows the code inside it to be executed only in the top module, which prevents unintended execution of code when a python file is imported as a module.
 ~~~python